How to have a sustainable wedding

 Photography

 Photographers can choose more sustainable business practices as well, like Emma from Freckle Photography has done by offsetting her carbon emissions and printing only on recycled paper.
-Emma Is a visual storyteller whose favourite compliment is when the wedding guests ask “so how do you know the couple?” as this means that she comes across like an old friend of theirs.
+Emma is a visual storyteller whose favourite compliment is when the wedding guests ask, “So how do you know the couple?” as this means that she comes across like an old friend of theirs.
 She takes time to get to know every couple and captures their wedding day as they experienced and felt it.
-“I love nothing more than when my couples say ‘the photos are so us’.
-That’s my main aim – to tell the real story of your wedding day, but more than that is to show what makes you ‘you’ and your wedding day just yours.”
+“I love nothing more than when my couples say, ‘The photos are so us’.
+That’s my main aim – to tell the real story of your wedding day, but more than that, to show what makes you ‘you’ and your wedding day just yours.”

-Weddings have a bad reputation of being wasteful and disposable.
-In the past, this was usually the case but it doesn’t have to be anymore.
-Planning a sustainable wedding means that you have put more thought into the little and not so little details of the biggest celebration of your life.
+Weddings have a bad reputation for being wasteful and disposable.
+In the past, this was usually the case, but it doesn’t have to be anymore.
+Planning a sustainable wedding means that you have put more thought into the little and not-so-little details of the biggest celebration of your life.
 Not only being more sustainable, I can guarantee your wedding day will feel more special when you can tell people exactly who made your wedding dress or your rings and who grew your flowers.

 Miina